Updated December 22, 2016.

 Artists strive to portray the picturesque Palouse Falls on canvas with brushes and oil paints.
 We were impressed by their interpretations.

 Palouse Falls is a favorite venue for professional photographers; while I’m not a professional, I do enjoy capturing family memories with my little red camera.

 Hike the 2 mile round trip trail at sunset for the best light affects.
-The park also has an ADA accessible trail, you see me hiking in the above photo.
+The park also has an ADA accessible trail, you see me hiking it in the above photo.

-Enthusiasts will need a keen eye to spot wildlife.
+Wildlife enthusiasts will need a keen eye to spot wildlife.